About the Music Education Council

 - to work actively with central and local government to establish effective structures and to provide adequate funding for all areas of music education

 - to encourage the highest possible quality and standards in music education

-On 27th March 2017 the Council voted to accept a new constitution which will provide for a smaller Trustee Board and a broader Forum of members.
-The background to the changes can be found here; the new constitution can be found here; and the transitional arrangements for moving from the old to the new constitution can be found here.
+On 27th March 2017 the Council voted to accept a new constitution which provides for a smaller Trustee Board and a broader Forum of members.
+The constitution can be found here.